 Let me begin with a caveat.
 I am an Olympus fan.
 I really do like their digital voice recorders.
-But the recent Sony models are making me re-evaluate that.
-The Sony ICD-PX470 has become my default backup recorder – and I have a lots of recorders.
+But the recent Sony models are making changing my mind.
+The Sony ICD-PX470 has become my default backup recorder – and I have a lot of recorders.
 In this review of the Sony ICD-PX470 I’ll try and explain why I rate this recorder so highly.

 Summary: Review of Sony ICD-PX470